• Skip to primary navigation

 Instructions

-• Place whole chicken in Instant Pot breast side up.
-Then add water, Adobo, and black pepper.
-Lock lid, close vent, and set cook for 30 minutes at high pressure.
+• Place the whole chicken in the Instant Pot, breast side up.
+Add water, Adobo, and black pepper.
+Lock the lid, close the vent, and set the cooking time for 30 minutes at high pressure.
+Once cooking time is complete, allow pressure to release naturally (about 30 minutes).

-• Meanwhile - Place onions is food processor (with blade attachment) and pulse a few times, until coarsely chopped.
-Add tomatoes, red bell pepper, cilantro, garlic, and capers to food processor and pulse just until fully combined.
-(Should make about 2 cups.)
+• While chicken cooks, place onions in a food processor and pulse until coarsely chopped.
+Add tomatoes, red bell pepper, cilantro, garlic, and capers, and pulse until combined (makes about 2 cups).

-• Pass broth through a fine mesh strainer and return to pressure cooker.
+• Transfer the chicken to a separate bowl (it may fall apart).
+Pass the broth through a fine mesh strainer and return to the Instant Pot.

-• Add tomato/cilantro mixture, Sazón Goya, olives, and rice to broth and mix well.
-Lock lid and cook at high pressure for 3 minutes.
-Once cook time is complete, quick-release pressure and remove lid.
+• Add sofrito, Sazón Goya, olives, and rice to the broth.
+Mix well.
+Lock the lid and cook at low pressure for 4 minutes.
+Allow the pressure to release naturally for 10 minutes, then quick-release the remaining pressure.

-• Meanwhile - separate all chicken meat from bones in bite-sized pieces.
-Discard skin and bones.
+• While the rice cooks, separate the chicken meat from the bones into bite-sized pieces.
+Discard the skin and bones.

-• Add chicken to pot and mix well.
-Serve and enjoy!
+• Add chicken pieces to the pot mix well, and serve.

 Video